hallee9000/figma-icon-automation/README.md

 - **Create Pull Request in Plugin**: Fill in the GitHub repository URL and token to push your updates to GitHub, which can create a Pull Request for you.
 - **Merge PR, Trigger Actions**: Now you can merge this PR, which will trigger the GitHub Actions workflow.
 - **Process and Convert SVG code**: GitHub Actions will fetch Figma components's SVG code through Figma's API and process it.
 After it, GitHub Actions will convert them into React component code.
+- **Generate GitHub Pages for icon showcase**: GitHub Actions will also generate GitHub Pages code to showcase your icons online.
+You can change the code in sample repositories.
 - **Publish to NPM**: Finally, it'll publish processed code to [NPM](https://www.npmjs.com/).
 - **install or update from NPM**: Developers can use them through terminal execution, which is familiar to them.